-At the Law Offices of Jonathan Merel, P.C., our fathers’ rights attorneys in Chicago are dedicated to upholding our clients’ rights and helping them obtain rightful access to their children.
-We recognize the struggle that many fathers face in court and are determined to fight for them.
+At the Law Offices of Jonathan Merel, P.C., our Chicago fathers’ rights lawyers are dedicated to upholding Illinois fathers' rights and helping them obtain rightful access to their children.
+We recognize the struggle that many fathers face in court and are determined to fight for them

-Fathers’ Rights in Illinois – Can a Father Win Custody?
+Illinois Fathers' Rights – Can a Father Win Custody?

-We routinely handle fathers' rights cases in Chicago involving:
+We routinely handle Illinois fathers' rights cases involving:

 - Fathers' Rights to Child Custody – Despite statutes ending outdated gender biases in family court proceedings, many mothers still receive custody while fathers struggle to obtain legal and/or physical custody.
-At the Law Offices of Jonathan Merel, P.C., we fight to ensure that custody decisions are truly in the best interests of the child – which often means granting fathers custody rights.
+At the Law Offices of Jonathan Merel, P.C., our Chicago fathers' attorneys fight to ensure that custody decisions are truly in the best interests of the child – which often means granting fathers custody rights.

 - Fathers' Rights to Visitation – Even if a father does not receive custody of a child, he should still have the right to visitation (barring extreme circumstances).
 Many fathers face false allegations of abuse or neglect or are denied visitation rights when the mother of their children fails to uphold a parenting agreement.
 Our Chicago fathers’ rights attorneys can assist with any of these kinds of cases.

 - Fathers' Rights to Child Support – Our firm can assist you if you have been saddled with an unreasonable child support payment obligation.
 We can also step in if you are not receiving enough child support from the mother of your child.

 Who Gets Custody if There Is No Court Order in Illinois?